 Ever wondered if some sleep positions are better?
-The answer may surprise you.

 All of them are “better” than just one, says Dr. Margaret Park, a neurologist and sleep medicine specialist at Advocate Illinois Masonic Medical Center in Chicago.
 While each sleep position may have certain benefits, switching through a variety of positions during the night is healthiest for most people.

 “Most people spend nearly equal amounts of time in each sleep position,” says Dr. Park.
 “This allows for improvement in blood circulation, decreases muscle aches and pains and helps reduce the work of breathing.
 However, you shouldn’t necessarily be aware that you are changing positions.
 You may start out sleeping in one position and possibly even wake up in that position and be unaware that you switched during the night.”

 If you frequently notice yourself changing positions, you may have an underlying condition that is preventing deeper and more natural sleep.